The Blog | The Exam Coach

 4. Taught our 11 Plus exam preparation curriculum on a regular basis within the last two years.

-KEY COMPREHENSION SKILLS COVERED
+KEY CREATIVE WRITING SKILLS COVERED

 1. Understanding and answering the question.
 Students will be taught how to understand and answer different types of creative writing question, ensuring they give the examiner exactly what will be rewarded highly in the exam.
 Mark schemes and model answers will be studied.